 mailto:style URLs to open mail messages to send.
 Due to the limitations of

 mailto:URLs, there is no support for sending HTML mail on Mac.
 We are working on supporting HTML mail through a helper app and should have something to announce on that very soon.

 Both these action steps work on Mac…but whether the actions themselves work depends on the related app being available and supporting the same URL schemes in their Mac version as are available in their iOS version.

-We are still collecting information which cross-platform apps have compatibility.
+We are still collecting information on which cross-platform apps have compatibility.
 Many popular app integration actions will work as-is in the Mac version.
 We have tested with apps, like Things, Day One, Todoist, OmniFocus, which work great.
 Others, like Fantastical and Evernote, do not currently have support for the same URLs in the Mac version and those actions will not work.

-New settings in are available to customize your actions and action lists for cross-platform considerations.
+New settings are available to customize your actions and action lists for cross-platform considerations.
 Take note of the following options: